amirharati/deepgarm-proxy/README.md

 ### Notes
 - Free tier Cloudflare is sufficient for WebSocket proxy
 - Cloudflare proxy provides additional security layer
-- Domain verification process may take up to 24 hours
-- SSL certificate provisioning may take up to 15 minutes
 - Changes to DNS settings may take time to propagate